Attachment parenting, or AP, is an approach to child-rearing intended to forge

 In addition, I suspect that

-are likely to promote secure attachments.
+mind-minded parenting may promote secure attachments.

 However, proponents of AP--like William and Martha Sears, who coined the term “attachment parenting”--note that there is no checklist of rules that parents must follow to qualify as “attachment parents” (Sears and Sears 2001).